filwastaken/programmable_hw2/README.md

 ## S5 rules
 ### S5 consensus
 The switch will consent:
-1. Any UDP or TCP message with source port 21
+1. Any UDP or TCP message with destination port 22
-2. Any UDP or TCP message with source port 22
+2. Any TCP message with destination port 22
-3. Any UDP or TCP message with source port 80
+3. Any UDP or TCP message with destination port 25

 The switch will not consent:
 1. Any UDP or TCP message with destination port 21
-2. Any UDP or TCP message with destination port 22
+2. Any UDP with destination port 22
-3. Any UDP or TCP message with destination port 25
+3. Any UDP or TCP message with destination port 69
-4. Any UDP or TCP message with destination port 69
+4. Any UDP or TCP message with destination port 79
-5. Any UDP or TCP message with destination port 79
+5. Any UDP or TCP message with destination port 80
+6. Any UDP or TCP message with destination port 443
-6. Any UDP or TCP message with destination port 445
+7. Any UDP or TCP message with destination port 445

 ### S5 routing
 The forwarding rules are: